Monday, September 15, 2025

 In conclusion, the study by Somda et al. (2025) highlights the alarming rise of ESBL and carbapenemase-producing Shigella in Africa, posing a significant public health challenge.
 The findings emphasize the urgent need for robust antimicrobial resistance (AMR) surveillance, improved laboratory infrastructure, and informed antibiotic stewardship to combat the growing threat of multidrug-resistant Shigella strains.
 Policymakers, healthcare professionals, and researchers must collaborate to implement effective prevention strategies, enhance public awareness, and guide treatment protocols.
 Given the potential for global spread, addressing this issue is not just a regional priority but a critical component of international public health efforts.

-AR Managing Editor (2025).
+Editor, A. M. (February 23, 2025).
 Rising Antibiotic Resistance in Shigella: A Systematic Review of ESBL and Carbapenemase-Producing Strains in Africa.
-Retrieved from https://www.africanresearchers.org/rising-antibiotic-resistance-in-shigella-a-systematic-review-of-esbl-and-carbapenemase-producing-strains-in-africa/
+African Researchers Magazine (ISSN: 2714-2787). https://www.africanresearchers.org/rising-antibiotic-resistance-in-shigella-a-systematic-review-of-esbl-and-carbapenemase-producing-strains-in-africa/

 LEAVE A REPLY